Learning with Optimal Interpolation Norms: Introduction

-In summary, the two main contributions of this paper are the following: \begin{itemize} \item We introduce a class of convex regularizers which encompasses many norms used in machine learning and statistics in order to enforce properties such as structured sparsity.
-We provide basic properties (cf. Proposition \ref{p:milanojfY6Tr-21} and Theorem~\ref{p:milanojfY6Tr-22}) and examples of this construction.
-In particular, these include the overlapping group lasso, the latent group lasso, and various norms used in tensor learning problems. \item We present a general method to solve optimization problems involving regularizers of the form \eqref{eq:0} which is based on the recent stochastic {\em block-coordinate} Douglas-Rachford iterative framework of \cite{Siop15}.
-Unlike existing methods, this approach guarantees convergence of the iterates to a solution even when none of the functions present in the model need to be differentiable and when random block updates are performed. \end{itemize}
+On the numerical side, we shall take advantage of the fact that the mapping $F$ and the operator $L$ can be composed of a large number of ``simple'' components to create complex structures.
+Specifically, we present a general method to solve optimization problems involving regularizers of the form \eqref{e:-1} where $|||\cdot|||=|\cdot|_1$.
+This method is based on the stochastic block-coordinate Douglas-Rachford iterative framework of \cite{Siop15,MaPr17}.
+Unlike existing methods, this approach guarantees convergence of the iterates to a solution even when none of the functions present in the model is differentiable and when random coordinates updates are performed.

 The paper is organized as follows.
-In Section \ref{sec:notation} we review our notation.
 In Section~\ref{sec:norms-definition} we introduce the general class of regularizers and establish some of their basic properties.
-In Section \ref{sec:examples} we give a number of examples of norms in this framework.
-In Section \ref{sec:opt} we provide a random block-coordinate algorithm to solve learning problems involving these regularizers.
-In Section \ref{sec:exps} we report on numerical experiments with this algorithm using the latent group lasso.
+In Section~\ref{sec:examples} we construct a number of examples of norms within the proposed framework.
+In Section~\ref{sec:opt} we present a random block-coordinate algorithm to solve learning problems involving these regularizers.
+Finally, in Section \ref{sec:exps}, we report on numerical experiments with this algorithm using the latent group lasso penalty.